mks-archive/concierge/README.md

 We envision Concierge benefiting the following types of people:

-1. **Professional Developers writing API Clients** that need to navigate many links during a single API interaction which cab be especially useful for mobile developers who want to push work to a server and issue a single API call.
+1. **Professional Developers writing API Clients** that need to navigate many links during a single API interaction which can be especially useful for mobile developers who want to push work to a server and issue a single API call.

-2. **Professional Developers building hypermedia-based APIs** who want to simplify the requirements discovery process required then architecting the meta data and content type structure for a hypermedia API.
+2. **Professional Developers building hypermedia-based APIs** who want to simplify the requirements discovery process required when architecting the meta data and content type structure for a hypermedia API.

 3. **Web Professional, Power Users and Occupational Programmers accessing APIs** for real-world needs who cannot afford to invest the time required to programm against typical APIs.